tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 I often see people asking,
 "should I learn radicals?
 Is it worth studying kanji radicals?"
+The answer is no.
+Here's why.

-If you're taking an isolated kanji study approach, you will be learning radicals and kanji composition with the Anki deck you have downloaded.
+If you're following an isolated kanji study approach, you're already learning radicals and kanji composition through your Anki deck.
+For example,
-For example, KanjiDamage introduces a new radical or kanji part before all the kanji that use it.
+KanjiDamage and RTK introduce a new radical or kanji part before presenting all the kanji that use it.
-RTK does the same.
+Therefore,
-There's no need to study radicals separately.
+there's no need to study radicals separately.

 If you're doing the JP1K method, radicals are skipped altogether.
 The method is designed to teach kanji like pictures.
 You memorize kanji by simply seeing them many times.

-So the answer is "no".

 ## Conclusion

 There are three paths you can take:

-1) Learning words from the start.
+1) Learn words from the start.
    This is going to be a little difficult at first, but all of us learn this way past the beginner stage.
+2) Use the JP1K method to learn words without penalizing yourself for not knowing their readings.
-2) Study kanji in isolation using a mnemonic-based method such as KanjiDamage or RTK.
+3) Study kanji in isolation using a mnemonic-based method such as KanjiDamage, KanjiDamagePlus, or RTK.
-   For each kanji you memorize its meaning which later acts like a mental anchor making associating words with kanji easier.
+   For each kanji you memorize its meaning which later acts as a mental anchor making associating words with kanji easier.
-   Out of the available options my favorite one is KanjiDamage Plus.
-3) Use the JP1K method to learn words without penalizing yourself for not knowing their readings.
+   However,
+   this path is likely the least preferable due to the loose correlation between English and Japanese names of the kanji parts.

-The last two paths only serve as intermediate steps to prepare you for reading native content.
+The latter two paths only serve as intermediate steps to prepare you for reading native content.
 Any of them should take about a month or two to complete.

 Either path will result in success